 One of the big reasons we decided to move to Arizona is that we’d finally be close enough to drive to Las Vegas.

-I love going up to visit my parents, and we spend a lot of time reading books on the couch, visiting the park in their neighborhood, swimming in their pool, or working on puzzles at the dining room table, but we also do our best to take advantage of all the things to do in Las Vegas with kids.
+We spend a lot of time reading books on the couch, visiting the park in their neighborhood, swimming in their pool, or working on puzzles at the dining room table, but we also do our best to take advantage of all the things to do in Las Vegas with kids.

-But occasionally we try to get out of the house, and these are our favorite places to visit.
-If you’re visiting Las Vegas with kids, I highly recommend all of these!
+Over the years, we’ve found many favorites and if you’re visiting Las Vegas with kids, I highly recommend all of these!

 Discovery Children’s Museum